yusufkilany47/AES-cipher-implementation/README.md

 # AES-cypher-implementation
-An implementation of the Advanced Encryption System cypher usin assembly language on the x8086Emulator
+An implementation of the Advanced Encryption System cypher using assembly language on the x8086Emulator